 - Interestingly, the cost of doing a buyout decreased noticeably after the presidential elections given rocket movement in capital markets.
 There has been considerable market volatility as experts try to understand the prospective of the Trump political agenda, but the expected shift towards fiscal stimulus and tighter monetary policy should cause an increase in funded status for defined benefit pension plans, leading to more plan termination and elective buyouts.
 The monitoring feature of the Mercer Pension Risk Exchange allows plan sponsors to time the market to take advantage of optimal pricing.

-- With rates increasing and plan sponsors reaching PBGC caps, we expect buyout activity to increase in 2017.
+- During the first quarter of 2017, pension risk transfer premiums exceeded $1.4 billion according to statistics collected from insurers by Mercer.
+With rates increasing and plan sponsors reaching PBGC caps, we expect buyout activity to continue to increase in 2017

 - Up to two additional insurers are considering entering the market, likely supporting a combination of plan termination and retiree-only obligations.

 - An expected IRS update of the base mortality tables and projection factors that defined benefit pension plans must use to determine required contributions, PBGC variable-rate premiums, and minimum lump sums won’t take effect until the 2018 plan year.
 This delay in change may increase lump sum cash out, active / spin termination, and plan termination activities as plan sponsors take advantage of the lower cost before a possible increase.
 This, along with expectations for rising interest rates, will likely drive 2017 buyout sales higher than the already high levels we have experienced over the past 5 years.